-- Old Textbooks on some 14 areas of law including Family Law, Contracts, Civil Procedure and Criminal law, Constitutional Law etc. In this section you’ll also find original translations of Hindu and Mohammedan Law by Baillee, Halhed, Colebrooke, Charles Hamilton etc.
+- Classic Textbooks on some 14 areas of law including Family Law, Contracts, Civil Procedure and Criminal law, Constitutional Law etc. In this section you’ll also find original translations of Hindu and Mohammedan Law by Baillee, Halhed, Colebrooke, Charles Hamilton etc.

 - Books about Indian legal history written at various intervals dating as far back as 1772 right up to the 1950s.
 This collection includes rare classics such as BK.
 Acharya’s Tagore Law Lecture on Codification in British India and Rankin’s Background to Indian Law.

 - Old Law Reports including 41 volumes out of the first 50 Indian Law Reports of Allahabad, numerous volumes of ILRs of Bombay.
-Calcutta and Madras, the complete 14 Volumes of Moore’s Indian Appeals, and 24 volumes of the Law Reports Indian Appeals, a complete 25 Volume set of Sutherland’s Weekly Reporter (Calcutta) and a number of reports from the Sadr Courts between 1820-1860.
+Calcutta and Madras, the complete 14 Volumes of Moore’s Indian Appeals, and 35 volumes of the Law Reports Indian Appeals, a complete 25 Volume set of Sutherland’s Weekly Reporter (Calcutta) and a number of reports from the ‘Sudder’ Courts between 1791-1860.
 You’ll also find a full 6 Volume Digest of Indian Cases from 1836 to 1909 – an invaluable research tool for anyone interested in the history of law in India.